A Metaplot, broadly speaking, happens when there are multiple independent works coexisting in The Verse

 .
 If the GM utilized the metaplot - as some GMs and players felt was desirable or even required to play the game "correctly" - players could become aware of the future course of the campaign and much theoretically "secret" knowledge just by reading the supplements, possibly even unintentionally if a supplement on their character type happens to be set late in the metaplot.

-However, these issues are fairly unique to Tabletop RPGs, where the "independent works" are indeed completely independent and not subject to any editorial control.
-In other media types where that isn't the case, metaplots are still used.
-For example, they work very well in Comic book universes.
+These issues are fairly unique to Tabletop RPGs, where the "independent works" are indeed completely independent and not subject to any editorial control.

 Not to be confused with Medabots